Fraud or human error?

 About 20 multiple registrations in Gabane – Mankgodi voters roll

-With just three weeks left before the general elections, on October 30, a team of candidates in Gabane-Mmankgodi constituency led by former MP for the area, Major General Pius Mokgware has detected multiple registration by possible ghost voters on the voters roll.
+With just three weeks left before the general elections, on October 30, a team of candidates in Gabane-Mmankgodi constituency led by former MP for the area, Major General Pius Mokgware says it has detected multiple registration by possible ghost voters on the voters’ roll.

-The team has found a total of 20 individuals who have registered at more than one polling stations using different Identity numbers and postal addresses.
+The team says it has found a total of 20 individuals who have registered at more than one polling station using different identity numbers and postal addresses.

-In one instance, a certain Tebogo Babedi registered at three poling stations in Gabane, Mmankgodi and Metsimotlhabe using P O Box 34, Gabane, which is for Pule Primary School.
+In one instance, a certain Tebogo Babedi registered at three polling stations in Gabane, Mmankgodi and Metsimotlhabe using P O Box 34, Gabane, which is for Pule Primary School.

 “We went to identify the person and confirmed that she stays in Gabane but did not know about the other persons using her names and surname.
 We have also noticed that these people use postal addresses belonging to public institutions such as schools, and the Gabane Kgotla.
 P O Box 34 is for Pule Primary School in Gabane,” said Mokgware yesterday.